 A Café Remodel Rolls Back Time

 Owner Mike Stamatelos felt a space to decompress from the outside world was needed and, as his debut in hospitality, opened Porcelain in the Queens, New York neighborhood of Ridgewood.
-To help him navigate his café remodel, he posted his project on Sweeten, a renovation platform matching renovators with vetted contractors, to find his general contractor.
+To help him navigate his Queens café remodel, he posted his project on Sweeten, a renovation platform matching renovators with vetted contractors, to find his general contractor.
 He tapped designer Elizabeth Ingram to craft the visual story.
 Objects and materials were culled to represent a designed-through-the-decades feel that inspired the community space.
 In this relaxed setting, patrons can enjoy a specialty on the menu: egg toast and latke.

-PROJECT: An entrepreneur renovates his first café
+PROJECT: An entrepreneur remodels his first Queens café

 LOCATION: 880 Woodward Avenue, Ridgewood, Queens, New York

 RENOVATION TEAM: Sweeten general contractor and designer Elizabeth Ingram

 Mike: We’re an Austrian-inspired café in the heart of Ridgewood, Queens.

 Sweeten: Where did the idea for the business come from?